ThinkbotsAreFree/sona/README.md

 ### concepts

-concepts are sets of semes, and values expressed in their dimensions.
+concepts are sets of semes and values expressed in their dimensions.

 ```
 concept(puppy)(